-Children engage in six units of inquiry that cover the disciplines of English, Maths, Science, Social Studies, Arts, Personal, Social and Physical Education in a relevant context for young learners.
+Children engage in six units of inquiry that cover the disciplines of English, Maths, Science, Social Studies, Arts, and Personal, Social, and Physical Education in a relevant context for young learners.
 These are considered essential, globally significant, and common to all human experience.
 They contribute to the common ground that unifies the curricula of all PYP schools worldwide.

-EH Broadrick applies significant teaching resources to run its time-intensive daily language and cultural programmes designed to complement and support the units of inquiry each student is studying in their English-led lessons.
+The school also applies significant teaching resources to run its time-intensive daily language and cultural programmes designed to complement and support the units of inquiry each student is studying in their English-led lessons.
 The school claims a unique strength in its ability to customise the second language programmes to meet the individual needs of students in their second language learning.

 The school describes information and communications technology (ICT) as “the new pen and paper of the 21st century”.
-Coding and programming are becoming the language of the future and students need to be equipped with the knowledge, skills and capabilities to survive in an increasingly digitalised world.
-Children learn about ICT and the tools needed to use it through coding, programming, App development, animation and 3D gaming.
+Coding and programming are becoming the language of the future and students need to be equipped with the knowledge, skills, and capabilities to survive in an increasingly digitalised world.
+Children learn about ICT and the tools needed to use it through coding, programming, App development, animation, and 3D gaming.

 Children are also educated on real-world issues, including cyber bullying and cyber security.
 Secondary students are provided with a laptop per student and a MAC lab is available for all students to use during ICT lessons.
 A “Bring your own device” programme applies to students of Years 5 and 6.

-In addition to an active Parent body, EH Broadrick also encourages students to participate in a broad range of activities designed to promote school spirit and leadership and to give them a voice in running the school through the Student Representative Council.
+In addition to an active Parent body, Broadrick also encourages students to participate in a broad range of activities designed to promote school spirit and leadership and to give them a voice in running the school through the Student Representative Council.
 Its members are student representatives, one boy and one girl from each class from Year 2 upwards, each elected to the council by their peers.

-Once a week, the SRC meets to discuss school-wide issues that can range from general administrative problems to the planning of school activities, playground issues and the need to help friendless children.
+Once a week, the SRC meets to discuss school-wide issues that can range from general administrative problems to the planning of school activities, playground issues, and the need to help friendless children.
 As the bridge between students and the school, the SRC also raises any concerns faced by students and reports on problems before they develop into major issues.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.